 Parking Permit Program

 Anyone who needs the full-time assistance of a mobility aid such as a wheelchair, walker, cane, or crutches is eligible for a Parking Permit.
-(In some cases, certification from your doctor or therapist may be required.)
-Temporary Permits are also available allow you to use designated spaces during your recovery period (as certified by your health care professional).
+Temporary Permits are also available to allow you to use designated spaces during your recovery period (as certified by your health care professional).

 People are eligible for the Permit even if they don't own a vehicle.
 The numbered Permit can be hung in the rear view mirror of any car as long as the registered Permit holder is also in the car.

 People moving to Manitoba are required to get a Manitoba Parking Permit within three months of becoming a permanent resident to avoid any confusion about their right to park in a designated space.
-Visitors to Manitoba, however, can use their regular disabled parking permit during their visit – just as the Manitoba Parking Permit is recognized across Canada, the United States and Europe.
+Visitors to Manitoba, however, can use their regular accessible parking permit during their visit – just as the Manitoba Parking Permit is recognized across Canada, the United States and the European Union (EU).

 The Parking Permit is available for a cost recovery fee of $15.00.
-For people with a permanent disability, a Permit is valid for three-years.
+For people with a permanent disability, a Permit is valid up to three-years.
 Temporary Permits expire once a person has completed their recovery.

 How to Apply